mholling/nswtopo/README.markdown

 You should receive version or usage information for each tool if it is installed correctly and in your path.

 A large amount of memory is helpful.
 I developed the software on a 2Gb machine but it was tight; you'll really want at least 4Gb or ideally 8Gb to run the software smoothly.
-(On small amounts of memory, the software will still run, but the compositing step will cause memory paging to disk and become quite slow.)
 You will also need a decent internet connection.
 Most of the topographic map layers won't use a lot of bandwidth, but the aerial imagery could amount to 100Mb or more for a decent-sized map.
 You'll want an ADSL connection or better.

+## Fonts

+A few point features of the map (camping grounds, picnic areas, mines, towers) use special ESRI fonts, namely 'ESRI Transportation & Civic', 'ESRI Environmental & Icons' and 'ESRI Telecom'.
+These will be listed if they are used in your map.
+If you wish them to display correctly (not essential), you need to install these fonts on your system, either by scrounging them from the internet or by installing [ArcGIS Explorer](http://www.esri.com/software/arcgis/explorer/index.html) and then downloading the (fonts expansion pack)[http://webhelp.esri.com/arcgisexplorer/900/en/expansion_packs.htm] (Windows only).

 Usage
 =====